cloud-native-sig/hpcdays26-pocket-sized-kubernetes/mkdocs/docs/lesson2.md

 ## Deployments
 Deployments are the bread-and-butter of Kubernetes applications.
 A Deployment
-declares the desired state of your application&mdash;which container images to run and how many replica pods to keep running them&mdash;and Kubernetes continuously works to reconcile the actual state of the cluster with that desired state.
+defining the desired state of your application&mdash;which container images to run and how many replica pods to keep running them&mdash;and Kubernetes continuously works to reconcile the actual state of the cluster with that desired state.
 Deployments are specified in a `.yaml` file known as a manifest and 'applied', i.e., *deployed*,